Azure network security overview

 - DDoS Rapid responsive DDoS Protection Standard customers now have access to Rapid Response team during an active attack.
 DRR can help with attack investigation, custom mitigations during an attack and post-attack analysis.

 Azure Front Door

-Front Door platform itself is protected by Azure DDoS Protection Basic.
+Front Door platform itself is protected by an Azure infrastructure-level DDoS protection.
 For further protection, Azure DDoS Protection Standard may be enabled at your VNETs and safeguard resources from network layer (TCP/UDP) attacks via auto tuning and mitigation.
 Front Door is a layer 7 reverse proxy, it only allows web traffic to pass through to back end servers and block other types of traffic by default.

 - For more information on the whole set of Azure Front door capabilities you can review the Azure Front Door overview

 Azure Traffic Manager is a DNS-based traffic load balancer that enables you to distribute traffic optimally to services across global Azure regions, while providing high availability and responsiveness.
 Traffic Manager uses DNS to direct client requests to the most appropriate service endpoint based on a traffic-routing method and the health of the endpoints.
 An endpoint is any Internet-facing service hosted inside or outside of Azure.
 Traffic manager monitors the end points and does not direct traffic to any endpoints that are unavailable.